ISO 27001 Control 5.28: Collection of Evidence

 Establishing Procedures for Evidence Collection in Information Security

-Oorganisations face increasing risks from information security events.
-To ensure that such incidents are managed effectively, it is crucial to have robust procedures in place for identifying, collecting, acquiring, and preserving evidence.
+Organisations face increasing risks from information security events.
+To ensure that such incidents are managed effectively, it is crucial to have robust procedures in place for identifying, collecting, acquiring, and preserving evidence, which is where ISO 27001 control 5.28 comes in.
 These measures are essential for maintaining integrity and supporting disciplinary or legal actions when required.

 Purpose of Evidence Collection Procedures